vincetorres/Linux-Hardening-Lab/README.md

 ## Objective

-The **Linux Hardening Lab** aimed to configure and implement security best practices on a Linux system, focusing on the hardening of SSH, configuring UFW (Uncomplicated Firewall), and setting up an Intrusion Detection System (IDS).
-The goal was to enhance the security posture of a Linux server by protecting it from unauthorized access, minimizing the attack surface, and ensuring that malicious activity could be detected.
+Aimed to configure and implement security practices on a Linux system, focusing on the hardening of SSH, configuring UFW (Uncomplicated Firewall), and setting up an Intrusion Detection System (IDS).
 This hands-on lab was designed to deepen understanding of fundamental Linux security practices and reinforce practical skills for defending systems.

 ## Skills Learned